Jebil/jkchat/README.md

 # jkchat
-A simple Web Socket based chat using Spring security and Hibernate Implemented using Spring websockets and sockjs
+A simple Web Socket based chat using Spring-web-socket, sock.js, stomp, jQuery  and Hibernate